 To inform students about getting into medical school we hold group meetings (one in the fall and one in the spring) a year and go over what students need to be doing to get into medical school.
 We often have these meetings coupled with a visit from any one of the following: representatives of medical schools, former students now attending medical school, Army representatives talking about their scholarship program (and often supplying food!).

-To ADVISE students we serve as premedical advisors.
-Students are assigned premed advisors in the fall of the sophomore year.
+To advise students we serve as PreMed advisors.
+Students are assigned PreMed advisors in the fall of the sophomore year.
 Freshman who have questions should attend the group meetings; if they still have questions, contact us directly.
-As long as students have attended the group meetings, there isn’t very much advising that has to be done, but if you have questions, don’t hesitate to ask a Premed Advisory Committee member.
+As long as students have attended the group meetings, there isn’t very much advising that has to be done, but if you have questions, don’t hesitate to ask a PreMed Advisory Committee member.

 We answer questions at the group meetings (the group sessions are particularly helpful because others often ask questions that you haven't thought about), and by answering emails and when students stop by to visit.